FerchaPombo/iread4you/README.md

 - Help with Responsive media was taken form [code](https://www.w3schools.com/html/html_responsive.asp)
 - Help with the structure of a form was taken from [code] (https://developer.mozilla.org/en-US/docs/Learn/Forms/How_to_structure_a_web_form)
 - Help with understanding hidden and non hidden control form atributes [theory](https://stackoverflow.com/questions/38569235/the-for-attribute-of-the-label-element-must-refer-to-a-non-hidden-form-control)
+- Help with how to have responsive images taken from [Responsive](https://www.w3schools.com/html/html_responsive.asp)

 ### Media and Documentation